Family Law

 If you are the children’s primary carer and you want to move, you should first try to reach agreement with the other parent about the time the children spend with them.

 If you cannot reach agreement, you should attend family dispute resolution.
-Any agreement reached should be formalised by signing a parenting plan, or by applying to the Federal Circuit and Family Court of Australia for parenting orders.
+Any agreement reached should be formalised by signing a parenting plan, or by applying to the Federal Circuit and Family Court for consent orders.

-You must show the court how relocation would be in the best interests of the children and how the other parent might still have a relationship with the children.
+You must persuade the court that relocation would be in the children ‘s best interests and show the court how the other parent might still have a relationship with the children.

 What are location and recovery Orders?

-When you are prevented from spending time with your child because the other parent has taken them and not disclosed their whereabouts you can file a recovery order and/or a location order in the Federal Circuit and Family Court of Australia.
+When you are prevented from spending time with your child because the other parent has taken them and not disclosed their whereabouts, you can file a recovery order and/or a location order in the Federal Circuit and Family Court.

 What is a Commonwealth Information Order?

-Commonwealth Information Orders may be made requiring the Secretary of a department or authority such as Centrelink, Medicare, the Australian Tax Office or Child Support to provide the court with information about a child’s location, or disclose the other parent’s whereabouts.
+Commonwealth Information Orders require the Secretary of a government department or authority to give the court information about a child’s location, or to disclose the other parent’s whereabouts.

 What are Publication Orders?